midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ![alt text](images/distribution-features-over-age.png)

-*Some observations from the above visualization:*
+*Observations:*

-- 1.People in the 20-29 age group are less likely to have HeartDisease.
+1.People in the 20-29 age group are less likely to have HeartDisease.
 - 2.Cholesterol levels are higher in individuals with No HeartDisease compared to those with HeartDisease.
 - 3.People without HeartDisease have higher MaxHR compared to those with HeartDisease.
 - 4.Oldpeak values for people with HeartDisease are >0.9 in all population, whereas those without are <=0.8